chainstack/docs/docs/platform/supported-hosting-options.md

 Chainstack supports the following hosting options:

 * Chainstack-provided — deployment to the Chainstack-managed cloud infrastructure.
 See [Supported cloud providers](/platform/supported-cloud-hosting-providers).
 Requires no additional setup.
 * Private — deployment to a self-managed infrastructure.
-See [Manage your organization's integrations](/platform/manage-your-organizations-integrations).
+See [Manage your organization integrations](/platform/manage-your-organization-integrations).
 Requires infrastructure setup.

 ::: tip See also